-The Federal Drug Administration is responsible for the implementation and monitoring of the Drug Supply Chain Security Act.
-The FDA examined the components of the law and separated them into three (3) phases[iv].
+The Federal Food and Drug Administration (FDA) is responsible for the implementation and monitoring of the Drug Supply Chain Security Act.
+The FDA examined the components of the Law and separated them into three (3) phases[iv].
 Each phase addresses specific issues with specific deadlines for completion.

 Although the FDA continues to refine requirements, the three (3) phases of DSCSA compliance are the approved guidelines currently followed by the pharmaceutical industry.

 WDSrx complies with DSCSA requirements adding Transaction Information, Transaction History and Transaction Statement details, called T3 details, to printed packing slips and Advance Ship Notices (ASN) that are transferred electronically.